HiMu: Hierarchical Multimodal Frame Selection for Long Video Question Answering: Method

 The two terms ensure frames are selected from both the cause and the effect side: $S_\text{effect}$ scores effect frames weighted by how recently the cause fired, while $S_\text{cause}$ does the reverse.

 The root of $\mathcal{T}$ produces the \textbf{satisfaction curve} $T(t) \in [0,1]$, a per-frame composite score reflecting how well the entire logic tree is satisfied at each timestamp.

-\paragraph{PASS: Peak-And-Spread Selection.} Na\"ively selecting the top-$K$ frames of $T(t)$ often over-concentrates on a single high-scoring segment, missing other relevant events and providing little short-term motion context.
-We therefore introduce \textbf{PASS} (\textbf{P}eak-\textbf{A}nd-\textbf{S}pread \textbf{S}election), a peaked selection strategy with local temporal spread.
-We first select $N_p$ local maxima of $T(t)$, enforcing a minimum inter-peak distance of $\Delta$.
-This prevents redundant peaks while avoiding an artificial requirement to ``cover'' the full video timeline, which could otherwise force selecting peaks in low-satisfaction regions.
-Each peak is then augmented with its $N_n$ highest-scoring neighboring frames within a local temporal window of size $w$ centered at the peak.
-This captures short-term motion around each event while scaling the local context with the available budget.
-Finally, the remaining budget is filled greedily by selecting the highest-scoring frames from $T(t)$ among those not yet selected, allowing additional allocation to the most relevant peaks when warranted.
-Each selected frame $v_{t^*}$ carries its per-leaf scores $\{\hat{u}_i(t^*)\}$, providing an interpretable trace of \emph{which experts and predicates} drove its selection.
+\paragraph{PASS: Peak-And-Spread Selection.} Na\"ively selecting the top-$K$ frames of $T(t)$ over-concentrates on a single high-scoring segment, missing other relevant events and short-term motion context.
+We therefore introduce \textbf{PASS} (\textbf{P}eak-\textbf{A}nd-\textbf{S}pread \textbf{S}election): we first select $N_p$ local maxima of $T(t)$ with a minimum inter-peak distance $\Delta$, preventing redundant peaks without forcing coverage of low-satisfaction regions.
+Each peak is augmented with its $N_n$ highest-scoring neighbors within a window of size $w$, capturing short-term motion while scaling local context with the budget.
+The remaining budget is filled greedily from the highest-scoring unselected frames of $T(t)$.
+Each selected frame $v_{t^*}$ carries its per-leaf scores $\{\hat{u}_i(t^*)\}$, an interpretable trace of \emph{which experts and predicates} drove its selection.
+Detailed pseudocode and a visual comparison for PASS, together with per-leaf heatmap examples illustrating HiMu's interpretability, are provided in the supplementary material.